In this post, I will give you an overview of what the VA is calling “AMA” or VA Appeals Modernization.

 This is all part of the shift to the National Work Queue, where work is assigned to the next available employee, irrespective which VA Regional Office serves the Veteran.
 Expect this option – the right to choose where the Higher Level Review occurs – to disappear pretty quickly

-The Higher Level Review is different from the current DRO process in that under the DRO process, you can submit new evidence to the DRO.
+The Higher Level Review is different from the old DRO process in that under the DRO process, you could submit new evidence to the DRO.
 The Higher Level Review Process does not let you submit new evidence.
 You are stuck with what was in the file when the VA denied you.

 This boggles my mind.
 The Higher Level Review takes away the one thing in the last 20 years the VA did that was not only popular with veterans, but also highly successful: the DRO (Decision Review Officer) process.
 Not only that, it eliminates the very thing that made the DRO process so successful and popular with veterans: a veteran could submit new evidence and argument directly to a senior VA claims rater and get a quick decision or statement of case from the VA, moving the case along.